 The National Lottery – and with it National Lottery funding for good causes like heritage, arts, sport and charities – was established in 1994.
-Every ticket sold contributes funds that so far total £37 billion pounds, distributed across the UK.
+Every ticket sold contributes funds to good causes across the UK.

-National Lottery funding through the Big Lottery Fund has helped Wildlife Trusts to achieve many amazing things for people and wildlife over the years.
+National Lottery funding through the National Lottery Heritage Fund is one of our most important sources of income at Kent Wildlife Trust, and has helped us to achieve many amazing things for people and wildlife over the years.

 The National Lottery Heritage Fund is the largest dedicated funder of heritage in the UK.

 Since its creation in 1994, The Wildlife Trusts have worked closely with the National Lottery Heritage Fund to connect people to nature and each other, save precious wildlife-rich places, create new woodlands, wetlands, meadows and many other habitats and protect rare and endangered species.

 Players of the National Lottery are helping Wildlife Trusts throughout the UK give a new lease of life to wildlife and wild places, and ignite the passions of individuals and communities to care for the wildlife on their doorstep.The Wildlife Trusts

 The hundreds of Wildlife Trust projects across the UK supported by the National Lottery Heritage Fund have benefited thousands of people from all walks of life – helping them to experience the joy of wildlife in their daily lives; from children and young people to older generations; from those living in urban areas to those in the countryside, or by the coast.

 Become a citizen scientist to help stop the loss of species and discover the incredible wildlife of Romney Marsh